PaperMC/docs/docs/paper/dev/api/scheduler.md

 ## What is a tick?

-Every game runs something called a game loop which essentially executes all the logic of the game over and over, a single execution of that loop is called a 'tick'.
+Every game runs something called a game loop which essentially executes all the logic of the game over and over.
+A single execution of that loop in Minecraft is called a 'tick'.

-In Minecraft's case the amount of ticks per second is 20, or one tick every 50 milliseconds, meaning that the game loop is executed 20 times per second.
+In Minecraft there are 20 ticks per second, or one tick every 50 milliseconds.
+This means that the game loop is executed 20 times per second.
 A tick taking more than 50ms to execute is the moment when your server starts to fall behind on its work and lag.

 ### Converting between human units and Minecraft ticks

 Every method of the scheduler that takes a delay or period uses ticks as a unit of time.

 Converting from human units to ticks and back is as simple as:
-`ticks = seconds * 20`
+- `ticks = seconds * 20`
-`seconds = ticks / 20`
+- `seconds = ticks / 20`

 You can make your code more readable by using the [`TimeUnit`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/TimeUnit.html)